Frequently Asked Questions About the Residence Halls

-The resident should either call or go to the Office of Student Life (first floor of Pioneer Hall) to request a lock change.
-After office hours, the resident should contact the Department of Public Safety.
+The resident should contact the Office of Student Life (first floor of Pioneer Hall) to request a lock change.
+After regular business hours, the resident should contact the Department of Public Safety.
 The resident will be charged $70 for a lock change.

-A Pioneer Card gives students the right to enter the building and their respective residence hall floor (if they are a resident), use the Lawrence Hall Dining Room and remove books from the library.
+A Pioneer Card gives students the right to enter the building and their respective residence hall floor (if they are a resident), use the Lawrence Hall dining room and check out books from the library.
 Any student who loses their Pioneer Card must go to the Student Services Office (located on the first floor of Thayer Hall) to obtain a new card.
-There is a $25 charge for a new Pioneer Card
+There is a $25 charge for a new Pioneer Card.

 If the resident is unhappy with his/her room assignment and/or roommate, he/she may request a room change.
 The resident should contact his/her Resident Educator for assistance.

 All students residing in Thayer or Lawrence Hall must purchase a meal plan.
 Students living in Pioneer or Conestoga can purchase a limited plan and residents of the Boulevard Apartments can decide whether or not to purchase a meal plan.